Q3 Your Evolving Footprint

-1. Watch the movie provided then write a paragraph (5-6 sentences minimum) answering the questions below:
+1. After watching the movie The Digital Dossier write a paragraph (5-6 sentences minimum) answering the questions below:

 A. When do you think your Digital Imprint began?
 (You may want to ask your parents about when they began posting information about you online.)

 Google yourself using your first and last name and hometown e.g."John Smith, Grand Rapids".
 Use quotation marks (" ") for a more accurate search.
 What did you discover?